American civil religion: Ceremonies in the early Republic

 The leaders of the Federalist Party were conscious of the need to boost voter identification with their party.
 Elections remained of central importance but for the rest of the political year, celebrations, parades, festivals, and visual sensationalism were used.
 They employed multiple festivities, exciting parades, and even quasi-religious pilgrimages and "sacred" days that became incorporated into the American civil religion.
-George Washington was always its hero, and after his death he became a sort of demigod looking down from heaven to instill his blessings on the party.
+George Washington was always its hero, and after his death he became a sort of demigod looking down from heaven to instill his blessings on the nation.

 At first the Federalists focused on commemoration of the ratification of the Constitution; they organized parades to demonstrate widespread popular support for the new Federalist Party.
 The parade organizers incorporated secular versions of traditional religious themes and rituals, thereby fostering a highly visible celebration of the nation's new civil religion.

 The Fourth of July has been a semi-sacred day since then.
 Its celebration in Boston proclaimed national over local patriotism, and included orations, dinners, militia musters, parades, marching bands, floats, and fireworks.
 By 1800, the Fourth was closely identified with the Federalist party.
 Republicans were annoyed, and staged their own celebrations on the Fourth—with rival parades sometimes clashing with each other.
 That generated even more excitement and larger crowds.
 After the collapse of the Federalists starting in 1815, the Fourth became a nonpartisan holiday.